|

 - Connecticut - Winsted

-- Dominican Republic - where 1000s of members exist throughout
+- Dominican Republic - where 1000s of members exist throughout the country

 - Europe